-The mineral resources here described are located in a block of mining claims optioned to MCC, which has rights to acquire 100% of the property.
-This acquisition is conditional on making the last payment of US\$ 2.5 million due in June 2014.
+The mineral resources here described are located in a block of mining claims originally optioned to MCC and transferred to SCM Berta, which has rights to acquire 100% of the property.
+This acquisition is conditional on making the last payment of US\$ 2.25 million due during the 2 first year of operation.
 The mineral resources reported here refer to the Berta Sur and Berta Central parts of the deposit.